imjordanm/vealeportfolio/src/pages/work.md

       category: commercial
       cover: /images/studentlevy.jpg
       heading: >
         Music used in a Student Services Levy informative for Victoria University.
       description: >
         This music was designed to provide a light, joyful mood underneath a full monologue of the informative.
       genre: Indie
       title: Student Services Levy
       year: 2018
-      video:
+      ? video
       soundcloud: https://soundcloud.com/nick-veale/cheer-up-nuge/s-5mpID
       colour: rgb(47, 138, 186)
     - artist: Nick Veale
       category: commercial
       cover: /images/mccshowreel.jpg
       heading: >
         Music used in the showcase reel for the Miramar Creative Center in Wellington.
       description: >
         This music was designed to provide an epic / cinematic / Hollywood feel to the reel to make it more sleek, professional, and impressive.
       genre: Orchestral Film
       title: MCC Showreel
       year: 2018